SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 That's it for team administration.

-### Connecting

 ## Preparing a team session

-First of all, it is absolutely important to note that a team session can only function properly if all members of the team are using simulator controllers and have configured the same virtual racing assistants (either Jona or Cato or both).
-In order to participate in a team meeting, each member must prepare the settings for this upcoming team meeting.
+First of all, it is absolutely important to note that a team session can only function properly if all members of the team are using Simulator Controller and have configured the same Virtual Race Assistants (either Jona or Cato or both).
+In order to participate in a team session, each member must prepare the settings for this upcoming team session.
 This is done using the "Race Settings" application.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%204.JPG)